Need a fun activity for your Easter eggs? This fine motor Easter activity is excellent!

 My preschooler’s task was to pick up and carry each egg.

-I mentioned to my son that the eggs were lava and hot to the touch.
-(We take lava very seriously here, and so that was a no brainer for him to use the tongs.)
+I told my son that the eggs were lava and hot to the touch.
+(We take lava very seriously here, so that was a no-brainer for him to use the tongs.)

-The egg crate was the cooling section, and so he could arrange the eggs once they entered to his liking.
+The egg crate was the cooling section so he could arrange the eggs once they entered to his liking.